dagraham/etm-dgraham/README.md

 ## Usage

 Once etm is installed, you can start etm by opening a terminal with a width of at least 60 charaters and entering

-	$ etm <path to etmhome>
+	$ etm <path to home>

-where `<path to etmhome>` is the path to the directory where you want your data files to be kept.
+where `<path to home>` is the path to your *home* directory where your data files are kept.
 Alternatively, if there is an environmental variable, `ETMHOME`, set to this path then you can just enter

 	$ etm

-and etm will use `ETMHOME`.
+and etm will use `ETMHOME` as its home directory.

-An added bonus of setting `ETMHOME` is the possibility of usint the `etm+` shortcut for creating reminders.
+An added bonus of setting `ETMHOME` is the possibility of using the `etm+` shortcut for creating reminders.
 E.g., entering

 	$ etm+ * lunch with Peter @s fri 12p

 would cause the line `* lunch with Peter @s fri 12p` to be appended to the file `inbasket.text`in `ETMHOME`, creating the file if necessary. `etm+` also accepts input piped to it so that

 	$ echo * lunch with Peter @s fri 12p | etm+

 would produce exactly the same result.

 When `inbasket.text` exists in `ETMHOME`, etm will display an inbasket character, ⓘ , at the right end of its status bar reminding you that inbasket items are available for importing.
 Just press F5 in etm to import the reminders from this file and, on successful completion, automatically remove the file.

 Note finally that `etm+` will accept quick notes which are not themselves valid etm reminders such as

 	$ etm+ 123 456-7890 Peter

 This would result in the valid reminder

 	!
 123 456-7890 Peter @t etm+

 being appended to `inbasket.text` - note the added type character, `!` and the tag, `@t etm+`.

 The addition of the typechar '!' means that after importing the reminder will appear as an 'inbox' item.
 These are highlighted in the list for the current day in agenda view, reminding you that they require futher attention.
 You can thus make quick notes without much thought and know that you will automatically be reminded to sort them out later.
 An added bonus is that when editing such entries in etm itself, all its completion, fuzzy parsing and verification features are available.

 ## Deinstallation